tsabunkar/db_mysql_practice/readme.md

 # Database

 - DB is a colllection of data (ex - phonebook) but DB Should also provide methods for accessing and manipulating that data
+- The data relating to each other by nature, e.g., a product belonged to a product category and associated with multiple tags.
+Therefore, we use the term relational database.
 - DBMS ( Database Management System) :-

   Web Application ----> DBMS ----> Database